 During these times of great uncertainty, Dornsife reminds you to take care of your physical and mental health.
 Learn more about Drexel’s Counseling Office, Office of Disability Resources (ODR), Drexel Student Health Center (DSHC), Office of Equality & Diversity (OED), Health Insurance, Immunizations & More.

-Explore Drexel University’s health and wellness resources.
+Explore health and wellness resources available through Drexel University.

 Drexel Student Health Center (DSHC)

 The Drexel Student Health Center (DSHC) is staffed with faculty physicians and nurse practitioners from the Drexel University College of Medicine Department of Family and Community Medicine.
 DSHC provides a range of health services in a confidential environment.
 Whether you need allergy shots or immunizations, treatment for women’s health issues or sports medicine, we’re here to help you maintain a quality lifestyle.
 DSHC provides a range of health services in a confidential environment.

 In support of our students’ continued good health and the health of our University community and in compliance with Drexel University policy, all full-time students, including online students, must carry health insurance.
 Those students who have comparable health insurance may waive participation in the Drexel University sponsored plan by submitting proof of coverage.
 Students enrolling in the Drexel Plan will have their health insurance cost placed on their student account.

 All full-time students must demonstrate proof of health insurance each year, by either waiving or enrolling in the Drexel Health Insurance Plan at the beginning of each academic year.